sindresorhus/is-png/readme.md

 ### isPng(buffer)

 Accepts a Buffer (Node.js) or Uint8Array.
-Returns a `boolean` of whether `buffer` contains a PNG image.
+Returns a `boolean` of whether `buffer` is a PNG image.

 #### buffer

 The buffer to check.
 It only needs the first 8 bytes.

+## Related

+- [file-type](https://github.com/sindresorhus/file-type) - Detect the file type of a Buffer/Uint8Array/ArrayBuffer

 ## License